tbalza/tbalza-blog-hugo/content/posts/kubernetes_cicd/kubernetes_cicd.md

 ![diagram](/posts/kubernetes_cicd/diagram.drawio.png)

-All applications will launch and operate seamlessly after executing this command from the project home path:
+In this project, all applications will launch and operate seamlessly after executing this command from the project home path:

 ```bash
 terraform -chdir="/terraform/01-eks-cluster/" apply -auto-approve && \